 Best for: Trip-specific coverage

 Berkshire Hathaway offers travel insurance coverage tailored to specific trip types and destinations.
 Its WaveCare policies are an option for cruise travelers, AdrenalineCare is designed for adventure travelers, and there’s even an AirCare plan for flight-specific coverages.
-There are also both reimbursement plans and fixed-benefit policies.
+It offers reimbursement plans and fixed-benefit policies.

 Coverage: